#P-hardness proofs of matrix immanants evaluated on restricted matrices: Introduction

-The conjugate is therefore $\lambda^*=(3,1)$. \end{example} We will also be needing the notion of a skew-shape associated to a pair of partitions. \begin{definition} If $\lambda$ and $\mu$ are two partitions, such that $h(\lambda)\ge h(\mu)$, and furthermore, for each $i$ smaller or equal the height of $\mu$, it holds that $\mu_i \le\lambda_i$, then we can define the \emph{skew-shape} $\lambda/\mu$, which is the set-theoretic difference of the Young diagrams of $\lambda$ and $\mu$.
+We will also be needing the notion of a skew-shape associated to a pair of partitions. \begin{definition} If $\lambda$ and $\mu$ are two partitions, such that $h(\lambda)\ge h(\mu)$, and furthermore, for each $i$ smaller or equal the height of $\mu$, it holds that $\mu_i \le\lambda_i$, then we can define the \emph{skew-shape} $\lambda/\mu$, which is the set-theoretic difference of the Young diagrams of $\lambda$ and $\mu$.
 The height of a skew-shape $\lambda/\mu$ is the height of $\lambda$.
-A skew-shape is \emph{connected} if there is a rook path between any pair of boxes, that is, from any box any another one is reachable by horizontal and vertical steps. \end{definition} \begin{example} Consider the partitions $\lambda=(4,3,1)$ and $\mu=(1,1)$.
+A skew-shape is \emph{connected} if there is a rook path (that is, a path consisting of only horizontal and vertical steps) between any pair of boxes, that is, from any box any other one is reachable by horizontal and vertical steps. \end{definition} \begin{example} Consider the partitions $\lambda=(4,3,1)$ and $\mu=(1,1)$.
 Then the skew shape $\lambda/\mu$ is

 Note that this skew-shape is not rook-path connected, that is, it is not a connected skew-shape by definition. \end{example}